 Design for manufacturing (DFM) is the practice of designing products with parts and assemblies that are easy to mass-produce and assemble.
 It is the next level of product design necessary to make products manufactured economically.
 Most seasoned engineers, due to years of manufacturing experience, build some design for manufacturing work into earlier phases however, the overall process is so detailed that its effort requires its own phase.
 There is a right time to do DFM, and it can be quite costly when done too late in the product development process.
 Generally, the right time for manufacturing design is after concept development is frozen, several rounds of prototypes built, and enough testing is completed where the technical team is confident in the design.

-- Review and understand the design.
+- Review and understand the design intent.

-- Review the design of assemblies with careful attention to assembly order, number of parts, and assembly time required.
+- Review design of assemblies with careful attention to assembly order, number of parts, and assembly time required.

 - Minimize the number of different sizes of hardware needed, thus reducing the tools required.

 About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
-Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to production.
+Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
 With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
-Learn more about our contract manufacturing services and see how we can help your next project.
+Learn more about our new product introduction services and see how we can help your next project.